 For years, granularity has been the key to online marketing success.
 The more granular your audience, the more targeted and relevant you’ll make your advertising content.
 As a result, most advertisers built out countless audiences, campaigns, ad groups, and ads during a never-ending quest to seek out the proper niche audience for his or her product or service.
 Whether you were an experienced advertiser or a newbie, it had been an intimidating, almost overwhelming challenge.
+Here are the best tips for advertising on facebook.
 The Facebook Power 5 throws all of that out of the window.
 Remember, one of Facebook’s core objectives is to form Facebook advertising as easy and intuitive as possible.
 So, the primary thing they need advertisers to try is to simplify their account structure.
 Instead of creating layers of campaigns and ad groups in an attempt to get and target the right audience, Facebook is encouraging advertisers to let Facebook’s algorithms worry about finding the proper audience.
 With the facility 5 approach, you target a reasonably wide audience and over time, Facebook will narrow that audience down for you.
 Simpler Isn’t Always Better This all is sensible on paper, but there are a couple of factors here that complicate things.
 As we mentioned earlier, one of the explanations why advertisers wish to get granular is because specifics sell.
 The more closely aligned your messaging is with a possible customer’s pain points, goals, and aspirations, the more likely they’re to concentrate on your ad, click and convert.
 While simplifying your account structure makes things easier for the algorithm, it also makes it harder to nail down your messaging.
 Facebook doesn’t tell you which of the audience is responding best to your messaging, so all you’ll really do is throw spaghetti at the wall and hope Facebook can make it stick.
 Unfortunately, Facebook’s algorithms don’t really understand why a specific ad is performing well for a particular group of individuals.
 All it does is answer indicators.
 As a result, if an odd subset of your audience responds well to a particular message, Facebook will focus your ads thereon audience.
 You, however, won’t have any sense for whom your ads are literally appealing to, which may throw off your entire marketing approach.
 So, while account simplification is sweet for Facebook’s algorithms, how good it’s for your business will really depend upon what you’re selling and whom you’re selling it to.
 For simple products with simple value propositions, simplification is perhaps an honest thanks to going.
 But, if what you’re selling has specific value propositions that appeal to specific subsets of your audience, granular campaigns should be an honest choice to consider.

 Facebook has been pushing campaign budget optimization (CBO) hard lately.
 In fact, early in 2020, Facebook made CBO mandatory for brand spanking new campaigns.
 It didn’t stick, but this move was an honest indicator of just how strongly Facebook believes in CBO.
 If you’re not conversant in the difference between CBO and ad set budget optimization, CBO sets your ad budget at the campaign level.
 Facebook then divides your campaign budget amongst your ad sets supported performance.
 Ad sets that had best get more budget.
 Ad sets that perform poorly progressively lose budget until they basically stop showing ads.
 Again, the underlying idea here is that deciding what proportion to spend on each ad set is often challenging.
 It’s hard to understand when and where to shift things around.
 As shown within the diagram above, Facebook’s algorithms can find out the simplest thanks to spending your budget minute-by-minute.
 As a result, they will put your money where you’ll get the simplest bang for your buck…and you don’t need to lift a finger.
 Best of all, by spending more on campaigns that are performing well, CBO helps those campaigns get data faster, get out of the training phase and begin driving cheaper, more reliable results.